SakthiProgrammer/Java-Interview-Prep/README.md

 Humans can't directly understand machine code, so we use programming languages as a bridge to give instructions to computers in a way they can understand, using a compiler or interpreter.

 At the most basic level, computers only understand machine code, which is made up of zeros and ones (0 & 1), called binary code.
-Programming languages let us write instructions in a way that's easy for us to read, and then the compiler or interpreter translates them into binary so the computer can run them.
+Programming languages let us write instructions in a way that's easy for us to read, and then the compiler or interpreter translates them into binary so the computer can run them..

 ### ✅ **Example (Java Program)**